bitwarden/help/_articles/providers/providers.md

 ## What are Providers?

-Providers are administration entities in Bitwarden that allow Managed Service Providers (MSPs), Resellers, and other businesses to create and fully manage multiple [Client Organizations](#client-organizations) on behalf of individual business customers.
+Providers are administration entities in Bitwarden that allow Managed Service Providers (MSPs) and Resellers to create and fully manage multiple [Client Organizations](#client-organizations) on behalf of individual business customers.
 Client Organization management is easily accessible through the **Provider Portal**:

 ### What is the Provider Portal